mullevik/advent-of-code/2022/python/README.md

 ## Day 19

-Skipped for now as it looks like a very difficult task - perhaps the most difficult one.
+Search space problem where time is an issue.
+This was a very difficult task that required some clever state space representation and also some pruning.

+I consider my solution to be alright.

+It took me 6:00:00.

 ## Day 20